pderaaij/research-intrapreneurship/thesis/chapter-2.md

 > Hypothesis 1: Autonomy misfit is positively related to intrapreneurial behaviour

-- @kristof2005 also showed that “in almost every case the complementary form of needs–supplies fit has the greatest impact on “individual attitudes and behavior” (Kristof-Brown et al., 2005, pp. 317 - 318).
-Which also suggest that in this case an effect on intrapreneurial behaviour will exists.

 ## 2.4 Psychological safety

 Today's business environment accomplishes much of its work in collaboration [@edmondsonLei2014; @newman2017; @frazier2017].
-Rather then individuals at work, multi-disciplined teams are working collectively towards their goals.

-Organisational research has identified psyschological safety as an important factor in how people collaborate [@edmondsonLei2014].
+Rather then individuals at work, multi-disciplined teams are working collectively to accomplish their goals.
+Product design, patient care, strategy development, and rescue operations are a few examples that call for collaborative work [@edmondsonLei2014].
+The field of organisational research has identified psychological safety as an important factor in how people collaborate to achieve a shared outcome [@edmondsonLei2014].

-- @frazier2017 recognises that psychological safety is a key factor in facilitating the process of learning, collaborating, and employee enagement
-- Psychological safety is the shared belief by members of the team that the team is safe for interpersonal risk-0taking [@edmondson1999; @edmondsonLei2014; @frazier2017; @newman2017]
-- High levels of psychological safety has been linked to higher levels of creative thinking and risk-taking, innovation in R&D teams, process improvements in manufacturing, knowledge creation, and successful implementation of technology [@newman2017]
+Psychological safety is the shared belief by members of the team that the team is safe for interpersonal risk-taking [@edmondson1999; @edmondsonLei2014; @frazier2017; @newman2017].
+Individuals that feel psychologically safe in a team will be less concerned with the way others might react when introducing a new idea of when voicing a concern.
+High levels of psychological safety has been linked to higher levels of creative thinking and risk-taking, innovation in R&D teams, process improvements in manufacturing, knowledge creation, and successful implementation of technology [@newman2017]. @frazier2017 recognises that psychological safety is a key factor in facilitating the process of learning, collaborating, and employee engagement.

-**Relevance to intrapreneurial behaviour**:
+The performance enabling role of psychological safety has consistently been found in numerous studies [@edmondsonLei2014].
+Especially when organisational learning is of importance psychological safety is relevant [@edmondsonLei2014].
+Much of today's organisational learning happens between the interactions of interdependent individuals.
+Individual's concerns about interpersonal risk or consequences could limit the learning behaviours of these individuals.
+High levels of psychological safety can reduce these concerns and as such contribute to organisational learning.

+Psychological safety is both an individual-level and team level construct [@edmondsonLei2014; @frazier2017].
+However, @edmondsonLei2014 argues that the group is the appropriate level to measure psychological safety.
+"Starting with Edmondson (1999), studies have found statistically significant variance in psychological safety between groups within organisations; that is, people working closely together tend to have similar perceptions of psychological safety, which vary across groups within the same organisation.
+This body of work thereby supports the idea that psychological safety in organisational life can best be considered a phenomenon that lives at the group level. [@edmondsonLei2014]".

+## 2.5 Psychological safety impacting intrapreneurial behaviour

-- Higher levels of psychological safety enhances risk-taking, information sharing and learning behaviour of members from the team [@edmondson1999; @newman2017]
+Psychological safety has been found to enhance risk-taking, information sharing and learning behaviour of team members [@edmondson1999; @newman2017].

-- Risk-taking is an intrapreneurial behaviour in the nomological network of @neessen2019
-- The outcomes and characteristics of psychological safety can be expected to have a relation with each other, as such I hypothesise:
+@@ work in progress

+Summarising, psychological safety has been found to effect intrapreneurial behaviour components as described in the framework ([@fig:intrapreneurship-framework]) of @neessen2019.
+Given the impact on these isolated components I hypothesise that there is a relation between psychological safety and the entire construct of intrapreneurial behaviour.

 > Hypothesis 2: Psychological safety is positively related to intrapreneurial behaviour

-- Given that higher levels of proactiveness is present in case of a misfit on autonomy level, I hypothesise that higher levels of proactiveness, reached due to psychological safety will positively influence the intrapreneurial behaviour

-## 2.5 Autonomy misfit, proactive behaviour & psychological safety
+## 2.6 Autonomy misfit, proactive behaviour & psychological safety

 - @yu2016 & @simmering2003 identified that an autonomy misfit leads to higher levels of proactive behaviour.
 - @ashford1996 identified seven key types of change-oriented proactive behaviours: